What is Rocky Mountain spotted fever?

 - treat clothing with a product that contains permethrin, which is known to kill ticks on contact.
 Do not use permethrin on the skin.

-How does a doctor know that it's Rocky Mountain spotted fever?
+How do we diagnose Rocky Mountain spotted fever?

 Your doctor will ask about any previous tick bites and look at the symptoms, especially the rash.
 Skin samples and lab tests are usually done to rule out other conditions.